 Pursuant to section 163(9)(c) of the State Finance Law, an unsuccessful bidder has the right to a debriefing regarding the reasons its application was not selected for award.
 Upon request, the Department will provide a debriefing to any unsuccessful applicant as to the reasons that the proposal submitted was not selected for an award.
-To request a review of an unsuccessful application, contact Ms. Judy Giovannetti, Division of Fiscal Management, by phone at: (518) 457-6172 or via e-mail at judy.giovannetti@agriculture.ny.gov .
+To request a review of an unsuccessful application, contact Ms. Judy Giovannetti, Division of Fiscal Management, via e-mail at procurementinfo@agriculture.ny.gov.
 A review should be requested by an unsuccessful applicant within thirty (30) days of the date of the notice that its proposal was not selected for an award.